 Detail | Amount |

-Pupil premium funding allocation this academic year | £47,610 |
+Pupil premium funding allocation this academic year | £45,150 |

-Pupil premium funding carried forward from previous years (enter £0 if not applicable) | £0 |
+Pupil premium funding carried forward from previous year | £0 |

 Chislehurst and Sidcup Grammar School’s aim is that all students, regardless of their background and the challenges they face, have access to a broad and balanced curriculum and make good progress across a range of subjects.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
 We will consider the challenges faced by vulnerable pupils and support their needs, regardless of whether they are disadvantaged or not.
+We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
+The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school. |
+This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
+Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
+The approaches we have adopted complement each other to help pupils excel.
+To ensure they are effective we will:

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.